Chart Color Schemes

 Annandale performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Annandale's residents aged 15 and above have a higher proportion of university qualifications at 30.9%, compared to the SA4 region's 20.1% and Queensland excluding Annandale's 20.6%.
-Bachelor degrees are most common at 19.8%, followed by postgraduate qualifications (8.1%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 31.4% of residents holding such qualifications, including advanced diplomas (9.9%) and certificates (21.5%).
-Educational participation is high, with 33.2% of residents currently enrolled in formal education, comprising 11.5% in secondary education, 10.6% in primary education, and 6.5% pursuing tertiary education.
+Annandale's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15 and above, 30.9% hold university qualifications, compared to 20.1% in the SA4 region and 20.6% in the rest of Queensland.
+Bachelor degrees are the most common at 19.8%, followed by postgraduate qualifications (8.1%) and graduate diplomas (3.0%).
+Vocational credentials are also prevalent, with 31.4% of residents holding such qualifications - advanced diplomas account for 9.9% and certificates for 21.5%.

 Frequently Asked Questions - Education